OliveIsAWord/pyrofc/README.md

   | None
 ```

 This repo is home to the Pyrotelekinetic Flazzy Compiler.
-To run:
+It is not yet in a working state (hopefully it will be soon!).
+To build and run:

 ```sh
 ghc main -o pyrofc && ./pyrofc example.flazzy